fbkarsdorp/fbkarsdorp/README.md

 [Science](https://www.science.org/doi/10.1126/science.abl7655)).

 🔭 I mostly program in Python, and I also like to teach a bit about programming.
-Together with Mike Kestemont and Allen Riddell, I recently published a :book: with Princeton University Press about using Python for [Humanities data analysis](https://press.princeton.edu/books/hardcover/9780691172361/humanities-data-analysis).
+Together with Mike Kestemont and Allen Riddell, I wrote a book about using Python for [Humanities data analysis](https://press.princeton.edu/books/hardcover/9780691172361/humanities-data-analysis).
 An open access version of the book can be found at https://www.humanitiesdataanalysis.org